Himalayagup/social/README.md

 Python- 3.8 Django- 3 Bootstrap- 4

 To run this project in your own computer follow below process:
+Note: Some Libraries are required to be installed please check required libraries file and install them
 a) To make models and migrate them with applications:

 --> $ python manage.py makemigrations accounts